 American and Soviet negotiators are reported to be nearing a new accord for nuclear arms limitation.

-American and Soviet negotiators are reported to be nearing a new accord for nuclear arms limitation.
+Background: American and Soviet negotiators are reported to be nearing a new accord for nuclear arms limitation.
 In New york on Wednesday (September 27), U.S. Secretary of State Mr. Cyrus Vance and the Soviet Foreign Minister Mr. Andrei Gromyko began talks which American sources say could possibly be decisive in achieving a new Strategic Arms Limitation (SALT) agreement.
 A final session is scheduled to be held at the White House on Saturday (September 30) with President Carter.